sailfishos/python3/Doc/library/collections.abc.rst

 Several of the ABCs are also useful as mixins that make it easier to develop classes supporting container APIs.
-For example, to write a class supporting the full :class:`Set` API, it only necessary to supply the three underlying abstract methods: :meth:`__contains__`, :meth:`__iter__`, and :meth:`__len__`.
+For example, to write a class supporting the full :class:`Set` API, it is only necessary to supply the three underlying abstract methods: :meth:`__contains__`, :meth:`__iter__`, and :meth:`__len__`.
 The ABC supplies the remaining methods such as :meth:`__and__` and :meth:`isdisjoint`::